-The average weighted capped GPA of applicants who received an AR request was 3.69 while the average for the remainder of the pool was 3.92.
-The weighted capped GPA for admitted students where an AR was requested was 4.0.
+The average weighted capped GPA of applicants who received an AR request was 3.69 while the average for the remainder of the pool was 3.90.
+The weighted capped GPA for admitted students where an AR was requested was 3.96 while the average for the remainder of the pool was 4.14.